erick-otenyo/common-geodjango-configs/README.md

-# common-geodjango-configs
+# My Common Geodjango configs
-A simple writeup of my common settings/configurations in jump-starting and deploying a geodjango application.
+A simple writeup of my codmmon settings/configurations in jump-starting and deploying a geodjango application.